What Does it Mean to Study Systems Engineering?

 - Advanced math, including calculus and differential equations

 - Civil engineering

 - Writing and communications

 Career Education in Systems Engineering

-If you have a strong interest in math, physics, and computers, a degree in engineering will probably interest you.
+If you have a strong interest in math, physics, and computers, a degree in engineering may interest you.
 But is systems engineering the way to go?
-The good news is that beginning with an emphasis on systems engineering can prepare you for a career in almost any specialized engineering discipline you can think of.
-Beginning with a systems engineering background allows the student to specialize later on if they so desire.
+The good news is that beginning with a systems engineering background can still allow the student to specialize later on if they so desire.

 To be a successful systems engineer, you should be a natural problem solver and excellent communicator.
 You need to be able to consider multiple factors and figure out ways for all of these factors to come together and form a whole process.
 This is called having a "systems view" and comes in handy no matter what field you decide to go into.

 Systems engineers must wear many hats, serving in turn as the leader, the listener, the negotiator, and the diplomat.
 Careers in this field require a great deal of patience and resourcefulness, as well as good old-fashioned common sense.
 A desire for success without compromising ethics and ideals, as well as a keen understanding of teamwork, are necessary for a career in systems engineering.

 Not to overlook the technical side of things, systems engineers must be mechanically and technically competent.
 Math and science skills are both important.
 They must also manage their time in the most effective way possible, making sure that every aspect of a project is given careful consideration.

 Lastly, systems engineers must possess the desire and ability to continue learning throughout their careers.
 As technology changes, you must keep up.
 Survival and advancement in the engineering world requires adapting to change, learning from mistakes, and embracing new and different ideas.